-The Company's financial instruments consist of cash, receivables, marketable securities, and accounts payable and accrued liabilities.
+The Company's financial instruments consist of cash and cash equivalents, marketable securities, receivables, and accounts payable.
 It is management's opinion that the Company is not exposed to significant interest risk arising from the financial instruments.
 The Company is not exposed to significant credit risk.
-Interest risk and credit risk are managed for cash by maintaining deposits in redeemable GICs or savings accounts belonging to a major Canadian bank or credit union.
+Interest risk and credit risk are managed for cash and cash equivalents by maintaining deposits in redeemable GICs or savings accounts belonging to a major Canadian bank or credit union.
 Credit risk is managed for receivables by seeking prompt payment, monitoring the age of receivables, and making follow up inquiries when receivables are not paid in a timely manner.
 The Company manages its currency risk by periodically adjusting the principal foreign currency cash balances to approximately match foreign currency liabilities.
 This helps to reduce the Company's gains and losses as a result of fluctuations in foreign exchange rates.
 Interest on short-term deposits is classified as interest income on the consolidated statement of loss and comprehensive loss.
 There are no gains, losses or expenses associated with this financial instrument.
 The Company does not engage in any hedging activities.
 Other financial instruments do not generally expose the Company to risk that is significant enough to warrant reducing via purchasing specific insurance or offsetting financial instruments.
-Further discussion of these risks is presented in Note 4 of audited consolidated financial statements for the year ended December 31, 2021.
+Further discussion of these risks is presented in Note 4 of unaudited condensed interim consolidated financial statements for the three and six months ended June 30, 2022.

-Management Discussion and Analysis

-December 31, 2021

-(Expressed in thousands of Canadian dollars within tables, unless otherwise noted)
+Management Discussion and Analysis For the three and six months ended June 30, 2022 (Expressed in thousands of Canadian dollars within tables, unless otherwise noted)